Kilo vs ChirpStack: managed or self-hosted LoRaWAN network server?

 Is Kilo an alternative to ChirpStack?

-As a way to run a LoRaWAN deployment, yes — Kilo is a managed alternative that bundles the network server with dashboards, rules, alarms, and AI, so there is nothing to host.
+As a way to run a LoRaWAN deployment, yes — Kilo’s IoT platform has a built-in LoRaWAN network server, so there is no need to run a separate ChirpStack: the network server, dashboards, rules, alarms, and AI ship as one managed product with nothing to host.
 As open-source software you fully own and can modify, ChirpStack has no equivalent on the Kilo side (Kilo’s open-source component is its mioty service center).
 Pick by whether you want to operate infrastructure.

 Does ChirpStack include dashboards and alerting?

-ChirpStack provides a management web interface with device metrics and live frame logging, but application dashboards, automation rules, and alerting are explicitly delegated to external systems through its integrations (MQTT, HTTP, InfluxDB, PostgreSQL, and others).
-Kilo includes that application layer natively — the network server feeds dashboards, rules, and escalation alarms in the same product.
+No — ChirpStack is a LoRaWAN network server only.
+It provides a management web interface with device metrics and live frame logging for managing gateways and devices, but it has no data visualization: application dashboards, automation rules, and alerting are explicitly delegated to external systems through its integrations (MQTT, HTTP, InfluxDB, PostgreSQL, and others).
+Kilo includes that application layer natively — the built-in network server feeds dashboards, rules, and escalation alarms in the same product.

 Compare